sstadick/crabz/README.md

 - `crabz` with `zlib-ng` is easier to install than `pigz` with a `zlib-ng` backend
 - `crabz` supports more formats than `pigz`
 - `crabz` is cross platform and can run on windows

+With regards to block formats like Mgzip and BGZF, `crabz` is using `libdeflater` by default which excels at compressing and decompression known-sized blocks.
+This makes block compression formats very fast at a small loss to the compression ratio.

+Comparing `crabz` against tools like `bgzip`, which also defaults to `libdeflater` as a backend shows them within a few percent of eachother.

+As `crabz` is just a wrapper for the `gzp` library, the most exciting thing about these benchmarks is that `gzp` is on par with best in class CLI tools for multi-threaded compression and decompression as a library.

 ### Flate2 zlib-ng backend